 I started working for Holli B Photography in December of 2008.
 I didn’t set out to be a wedding photographer, but I know it is what the Lord created me to do.
 I’ve always been the artistic type, but with a strong “do the practical thing” mindset that usually seems to take over.
 So instead of pursuing my creative genius, I tried to do the most logical thing, which meant graduating and finding a stable job and starting an IRA.
 However, I am grateful to serve a God who will not allow us to settle into less than He designed us to be, which is why I find myself eating large quantities of wedding cake on Saturdays.

 Holli and I met at my own wedding consultation, when I wanted to book her as our photographer.
 I was the bride who had NO idea what I wanted my wedding to look like.
 I had never owned a bridal magazine and really didn’t know where to start with the planning.
 I did know that I wanted to get married outdoors in Norman and have an excellent photographer to capture all of our memories.
 So I met with Holli in February of 2008.
 We talked about Young Life, Jesus, baseball, photography and weddings.
-As I left, I called my dad and told him we had to book her. #bestdecisionever And as far as our wedding goes, we ended up getting married in a church and it rained on my wedding day, but we still took pictures outside, and I got red lipstick on the bottom front of my dress before our “first look”, but no one noticed and it never showed up in a picture.
+As I left, I called my dad and told him we had to book her (#bestdecisionever) As far as our wedding goes it rained on the wedding day, but we still took pictures outside, and I got red lipstick on the bottom front of my dress before our “first look”, but no one noticed and it never showed up in a picture.

 When I had graduated in 2007, I was working for a small (and incredibly talented) sports graphic design firm.
 I had been there since the middle of my senior year of college.
 I enjoyed the people I worked with, but was growing restless doing work that didn’t make me come alive.
 Holli and I had remained good friends since our wedding.
 David and I attended their church and we hung out often.
 (I think we became besties at our engagement shoot, when I borrowed her lip gloss.)
 Within six months of our wedding, my dream had come true, Holli asked me to assist her at a small wedding.
 And by that following wedding season, I was Holli’s official assistant photographer.
 I ended up quitting my job and decided to faithfully trust that the Lord would provide.
 I started my own graphic design business where I designed wedding invitations, birth announcements and all kinds of “pretties”.
 Meanwhile, Holli was graciously teaching me everything she knew about photography.
 And then after two full seasons of assisting, Holli asked me to be an associate photographer and shoot my own weddings.
 And here we are seven years later.